ericamarie9016/threeza-crowd/README.md

 6. Divide up tasks
 7. Draft pseduocode.
 8. Work on code for our second question.
-9. Upload README files for each folder.
-10. Take notes on our progress along the way.
+9. Take notes on our progress along the way.
-11. Clean up repository and put files in neat folders
+10. Clean up repository and put files in neat folders
-12. Update readme
+11. Update readme
-13. Make final touches and thank teaching team for the great semester!
+12. Make final touches and thank teaching team for the great semester!
 (Thank you for such a great semester!!)

 ## Coding Etiquette